owenbrown/istrue/README.md

-# istrue
+# Is True
-Is True facilitates distributed fact checking.
+Building a shared reality

 New to the project?
 [Check out our webpage](https://owenbrown.github.io/istrue/).